NestorMancilla/dijet/README.txt

 (To-do: Downdload Summer23 and ReReco samples.
 Not yet done for ZeroBias at least) (To-do: QG SFs and response)

+// v132  Summer24_V2 L2Rel corrections for Summer24 MG.
+// v131  Prompt V1 L2L3Res.
+// v130.
+MC unfolding test.
+// v129.
+New DIALS json file.
+Collisions25_13p6TeV_391658_392526_DIALS_.json.
+// v128.
+Process 2025B and 2025C.
+First version uses 2024I L2L3Res as placeholder.
+V2 only uses Winter25 L2.
+Also Winter25 is processed.
+// v127.
+PF Energy fractions vs pT for Winter24 and Summer24.
+SingleNeutrino for Inclusive jet studies.
+// v126.
+Winter25MC.
+2024E_rp v2 is for 2024E_v2
+// v125.
+Summer24 JMENANO. h2pteta and p2r for different JetID and MatchVtx conditions.
+Also response in Eta and Phi histograms for different pT.
+// v124.
+Summer24 QCDFlat.
+Summer24MG 69.2 mb pileupRew.
+Summer24 NoPU.
+Winter25MC NoPU (new, the previous Winter25 has some issues).
 // v123.
 Implements the new method for the JetId branch for NANOAODV15. v2 for testing Summer24MG with tightLepVeto (6).
 //       v3 with normal Jet_jetId.
 The test for v2 and v3 are considering 50 files (less than 5 percentage).
 //       v4 includes the new histograms for MC truth.
 For the 3 leading gen jets and the neutral multiplicity selection.
+Also process Winter24 FlatQCD.
+//       v5 adding all the MC truth histograms to the new folder to compare all the results with Athens results.
+//       v6 updates the branch for Winter24Flat.
+The neutral multiplicity was not included.
+//       v7 updates the p2eff_recEta histogram to a hybrid version.
+If it has a match, then uses p4.Eta, else p4g.Eta.
+The -i and genToReco still unfixed.
+//       v8 hasMatchJet_dR4 for dr < 0.4.
+//       v9 Testing Jet_jetId variables.
 // v122.
 2024I ZB HCal PF Cuts.
 V122_v2 updates the trigger thresholds. v122_v3 to process the QCD flat samples from Fikri.
 // v121.
 Re-reco 2024 CDE and 2024 FGHI Prompt.
 V121_v2 updates the trigger thresholds to the original ones.
 The Summer24MG results are copied from v115.
 // v120.
 New histograms PFComposition chf, nhf and nef in tag and Probe forward binning for ECALPFThreshold with PU.